 Big cats need our help to survive.

-Big cats have been immortalised in tattoos for generations, whether as symbols of strength, speed, playfulness, beauty or grace.
+Big cats have been celebrated in tattoos for generations, whether as symbols of strength, speed, playfulness, beauty or grace.
 Their images transcend artistic boundaries of style and culture with ease—photorealistic, Japanese traditional, watercolour, abstract, greyscale, cartoon-like, neotraditional—and from a skilled professional are the subjects of artwork to be “worn” with pride for years to come.

 Maybe you have a big cat tattoo already—or you’re planning to get one.

 But around the world, big cats are in decline, many on the verge of extinction (some even wiped out in the past century).

 Human-animal conflict, habitat destruction or encroachment, loss of prey species, and illegal hunting and poaching are common factors in the dramatic drop of big cat populations worldwide, with all 8 “big cat” families (tiger, lion, cheetah, leopard, jaguar, snow leopard, mountain lion, and clouded leopard) severely impacted.

 — WWF UK, 26 Jan 2018, via Twitter

 Lion populations have decreased by 40% in 3 generations, we've lost 95% of wild tigers since the beginning of the 20th century, snow leopards have decreased by 20% in just 16 years.

 At this rate, that tiger tattoo you’re getting next week might even outlast tigers themselves without intervention.